hphelion/documentation/vpn-quickstart.md

 ### Enable UFW ### {#enableufw}

-We recommend that you use the [UFW (uncomplicated firewall)](https://help.ubuntu.com/community/UFW) capability included in Ubuntu.
+HP strongly recommends that you use the [UFW (uncomplicated firewall)](https://help.ubuntu.com/community/UFW) capability included in Ubuntu.
+Currently you need to disable port security to create a VPN; enabling UFW closes the potential security hole.

+**Note:** The firewall will be implemented without restarting the tunnel.

-To enable the UFW:
+To enable the UFW, connect to the the gateway instance and run these commands:

-	sudo ufw allow 22/tcp
+	prompt> sudo ufw allow 22/tcp
 	sudo ufw allow 500/udp
 	sudo ufw allow 1293/tcp
 	sudo ufw allow 4500/udp